Photograph of Black-shouldered Kite

 Plants

-The superb flora in the Pyrenees includes many orchids (best mid-June to early July).
+The rich flora of the Pyrenees includes many orchids.

 Collins Bird Guide by L Svensson et al. Collins, 2010 (Second Edition).